pgstef/pgstef.github.io/_posts/2020-05-25-pgbackrest_preview_tour_of_retention_policy_options.md

 ```

 The backup set was expired **but** as the retention policy wasn't met, WAL
-archives are kept until a full backup matching the retention policy will exist.
+archives are kept until a full backup matching the retention policy exists.

 ```bash
 $ sudo date -s "15 June 2020 10:00:00"